An analogy of what parts make your computer fast

 - The person reading the books needs to be fast

-- The table needs to be large enough to read a lot of books without getting up
+- The table needs to be large enough to hold a lot of books

 - And the process of getting more books to read needs to be quick as well.

 For computers to be fast these three things also need to be fast.
 These three things relate to computer parts as follows.

 - The Processor: The person reading the books